CoopLo/am_205_project/README.md

 ```
 python3 enemy_response.py
 ```
 Run numerical-based framework for enemy missile interception.
 Runs `enemy.py` and `response.py` in parallel, which handle enemy missile trajectory projection and numerical-based response missile respectively.
 Generates plots of interception.
+Creates `parallel_test` directory and stores all enemy and response trajectories, along with plots.
 All parameters of the trajectories can be set within the file.